rajeshvkothari/oom/Internal/NEW_GIN_README.md

 - **ORAN Servers**
     ------------
+	These servers need to be created only if oran models are to be deployed.
+There are two ways to deploye oran servers one is Built-in(puccini) workflow and other is Argo-workflow.

   - For Built-in(puccini) workflow:

-     These servers need to be created only if oran models are to be deployed.

 	 - Create three AWS VMs in the Ohio region with names as follows:

 	    ```sh